carpentries/instructor-training/episodes/24-practices.md

 objectives:
 - "Organize your knowledge of teaching practices and create a plan for using these practices in a Carpentries workshop."
 keypoints:
-- "Having a plan makes it easier for you to remember to implement the important teaching practices you've learned."
+- "Having a plan makes it easier for you to remember to implement the important teaching practices you have learned."

 ---